micro-manager/NDStorage/README.md

 └── display_settings.txt
 ```

+In addition, with each successive downsampling, a 2x2 grid of adjacent tiles are merged into a a single tile.
+This keeps the size of the images saved equal at each successive resolution level.

 ### Structure within each TIFF file

 The individual TIFF files are standard TIFF files, with the addition of a specialized header: